-Direct LP is applying for a license for the proposed project site which would allow them to temporarily store and transfer lead acid batteries.
-Waste lead acid batteries would be picked up from various customers and brought into the warehouse to be packaged and palletized.
+Direct LP is applying for an Environment Act license for the proposed project site (the Site) which would allow them to relocate their existing location to temporarily store and transfer waste batteries, including their truck and trailer repair shop and cross dock facility.
+Waste batteries would be picked up from various customers and brought into the warehouse to be packaged and palletized.
 Once this is completed, the packaged batteries would then be loaded onto a truck / trailer, for short-term storage (Figure 2).
 When the trailers are at capacity, they would then be dispatched out to the recyclers, either in British Columbia or Ontario.
 In the event that pallets of batteries were delivered late in the day, they would be stored in the warehouse prior to being moved onto the trailers the following day.
-The facility will have the capacity to store two (2) to three (3) trailers of waste lead acid batteries per week totalling approximately 55,000 kg.
+The facility will have the capacity to store two to three trailers of waste lead acid batteries per week totalling approximately 55,000 kg.

-The proposed project site is located along the south side of Rothwell Road in the Fort Garry North neighbourhood of the Lindenwoods Ward of the City of Winnipeg, Manitoba.
-The current owners of the proposed project site on which the proposed waste lead acid battery transfer station is to be developed is Direct Distribution.
-According to the City of Winnipeg Citizen's Information Service, the Site and adjacent properties are zoned for heavy manufacturing (M3).
+The proposed project site is located at the northwest junction of Lucas Ave and Brookside Blvd. in the RM of Rosser, Manitoba.
+The current owners of the proposed project site on which the proposed waste battery transfer and handling site is to be relocated is Direct Distributors.
+According to the RM of Rosser's CentrePort Zoning By-law 10-14, the Site and adjacent properties are zoned as Industrial General Zone (12).

-The site is currently developed with a large commercial building divided into office spaces, a warehouse area and cross dock area.
-The surrounding land consists of manufacturing properties, commercial uses, and undeveloped grassed land, described below.
+The Site is currently developed with a large commercial building divided into two story office spaces, a cross dock area and a maintenance building.
+The surrounding land consists of manufacturing properties, and commercial uses, described below.